- You are here:

 Philip is the author of the Insight Guide to Madagascar.

-The 0.4km²/0.1mi² Anja Community Reserve (Réserve d'Anja) protects a population of about 400 ring-tailed lemurs.
-This is one of the best places in the country to observe and photograph these charismatic creatures.
-Mornings and afternoons are best, as this is the time they interact most.
-A standard visit takes about 1½ hours and is mostly done en route to or from the popular artisan town of Ambalavo.
-Anja is the most popular community-managed ecotourist site in the country, so don’t expect to have the place to yourself.
+The tiny Anja Community Reserve (Réserve d’Anja) protects a population of at least 300 ring-tailed lemurs.
+This is one of the best places to observe and photograph these charismatic creatures.
+To see lemur interaction, early mornings and late afternoons are best.
+A standard visit takes about 1½ hours and is mostly done on the way to or from the artisan town of Ambalavo.
+Anja is Madagascar’s most popular community-managed ecotourism site, so don’t expect to have it to yourself.

 Pros & Cons